gateio/gateapi-php/docs/Api/WalletApi.md

     $config
 );
 $associate_array['currency'] = 'BTC'; // string | Filter by currency.
 Return all currency records if not specified
+$associate_array['withdraw_id'] = 'withdraw_id_example'; // string | The withdrawal record id starts with w, such as: w1879219868.
+When withdraw_id is not empty, the value querys this withdrawal record and no longer querys according to time
+$associate_array['asset_class'] = 'asset_class_example'; // string | The currency type of withdrawal record is empty by default.
+It supports users to query the withdrawal records in the main and innovation areas on demand.
+Value range: SPOT, PILOT  SPOT: Main Zone  PILOT: Innovation Zone
+$associate_array['withdraw_order_id'] = 'withdraw_order_id_example'; // string | User-defined order number when withdrawing.
+Default is empty.
+When not empty, the specified user-defined order number record will be queried
 $associate_array['from'] = 1602120000; // int | Time range beginning, default to 7 days before current time
 $associate_array['to'] = 1602123600; // int | Time range ending, default to current time
 $associate_array['limit'] = 100; // int | Maximum number of records to be returned in a single list